PG1003/bitmap/reference.md

 `palette` is required if `format` is a pattern of an indexed bitmap type.
 A `palette` is a table with maximum of 256 that has for each index a color.

+### `bitmap:get( x, y )`

+Returns the color value of the pixel at the given `x` and `y` of the bitmap.
+Using this function may be slower than accessing the pixels directly on the table structure but is more intuitive.

 ### `bitmap:height()`

 Returns the bitmap's height in pixels.